Tiverton Town Leat and Coggans Well.

 CPRE have also released a short video outlining their achievements in 2016: ‘Standing up for the Countryside’

 Housing White Paper

 We fully support Civic Voice’s views about the need for more housing, the importance of speeding up delivery and their cautious support for the Housing White Paper.

 In 2017 there were 2174 visitors to this website, and 4380 views, the Listed Buildings and Scheduled Ancient Monuments Page being easily the most popular, with a large increase in those viewing the War Memorials section.
 The most common visitors were from the United Kingdom (89%), USA, Canada and Australia.
 (There were 3037 views in 2016 and 2313 views in 2015).
 The largest number of views on a single day was 164 (93 visitors) on February 6th 2018, of which 124 views were of the ‘Listed Buildings and Scheduled Ancient Monuments’ Page.

 Tiverton Floods in 1960

-Following the fine presentation by Ian Hunter and Chris Khan from The Environment Agency on Tuesday, October 25th, they have kindly sent an extensive collection of photographs of the dramatic 1960 floods in Tiverton.
+Following the fine presentation by Ian Hunter and Chris Khan from The Environment Agency on Tuesday, October 25th 2017, they kindly sent an extensive collection of photographs of the dramatic 1960 floods in Tiverton.
 These will be found here:1960-flooding-in-tiverton-f in a downloadable zip file Ian and Chris would, on request, be very happy to provide photographs for other locations

 Planning Committee on 29th March 2017 – see the Archives Page